turguthakki/VPNThing/CODING_STYLE.md

   ```

 ### 5. License Headers
-- All source files include the SimIO-style MIT license header
+- All source files include the standard MIT license header
 - Preserves the "Note: This program was written by an AI agent" notice

 ## Configuration Files